+Athllon Drive Duplication is coming but for the cyclist it is nothing to get excited about.
 The Athllon Drive Duplication has been welcomed by many in the south who drive to Woden or Civic.
 For cyclists, however, the project sadly offers little.
-This is not untypical for road duplications.
+Road duplications are about prioritising cars not bikes.

 “Think THREE” explains that cars, pedestrians and cyclists are different.
 They have different needs and different characteristics.
 This is well recognised in Austroads and the ACT Active Travel design standards.